mieko/babysms/README.md

 ## Sending Messages

-`BabySMS::Message#deliver` can directly accept an `adapters` keyword argument that overrides the global adapters list in `BabySMS.adapter[s]`.
+`BabySMS::Message#deliver` can directly accept an `adapters:` keyword argument that overrides the global adapters list in `BabySMS.adapter[s]`.

 BabySMS will attempt delivery with each adapter until one succeeds, or will raise